 Once you have properly filed Form I-90, it may take 3-5 months receive your new green card.
 It could take longer.
-You can see the different steps in What Happens After Filing Form I-90.
+You can review the green card renewal timeline in What Happens After Filing Form I-90.

 Is there a way to avoid the cost of green card renewal?

 Answer: Yes.
 If you’ve already been a permanent resident for five years (or a permanent resident married to a U.S. citizen for the past three years), you may be eligible for U.S. citizenship.
 As a citizen, you’ll never have to pay for green card renewal again, and you get the benefits of becoming a U.S. citizen.
 See if you are eligible to apply for citizenship through naturalization with Form N-400, Application for Naturalization.

 The cost benefits of naturalization are staggering!
 The green card renewal fee keeps climbing.
 Use the Citizenship Cost Calculator to compare the cost of becoming a U.S. citizen to the cost of remaining a permanent resident.